 Application screening is the review and evaluation of applications.
 It is intended to narrow the applicant pool to those applicants whose background and experience appear to best meet the needs of the position.
 The screening is based on the minimum and/or preferred qualifications on the job posting.

 The written test generally consists of multiple-choice questions designed to test the knowledge, skills, and abilities important to the performance of the job.
 Exams are based upon each job.
 Most exams are multiple-choice and can last from an hour (1) to four (4) hours.
 Written exams typically have between 50 to 200 questions, depending on the type of job.

 Police & Fire Written Exams

-The City administers the National Fire Select Test (NFST), which is provided by Fire & Police Selection, Inc., for the entry level Firefighter exam.
+The City administers the Comprehensive Examination Battery with Practical Skills & Work Style Inventory (CEB-PST3B-WSI) test, which is provided by Fire & Police Selection, Inc., for the entry-level Firefighter exam.
 For more information, please visit www.fpsi.com or you may call 888.990.3473 with questions.

 The City administers the Entry Level Law Enforcement Exam, which is provided by Wisconsin Personnel Partners, for the entry level Police Officer exam.
 For more information, please visit http://wpp.wi.gov or you may call 608.266.1088 with questions.

 A performance test is designed to measure an applicant’s ability to perform tasks essential to the major functions of the job.
 It usually involves 4 to 6 exercises (stations), each one testing a different skill.

 The City currently utilizes West Allis for the Applicant Physical Ability Test (CPAT).
 For more information, please visit http://www.westalliswi.gov/index.aspx?NID=162 or call 414.302.8900.